loader

 Q: Can I switch to a different insurance company later?

-A: Yes, many homeowners use the it as a temporary solution.
-Once you make improvements or meet eligibility criteria, you can apply for standard coverage.
+A: Yes.
+Many homeowners use the plan as a temporary solution.
+Once the home is improved or underwriting issues are resolved, you may be able to apply for standard coverage.

 Q: How quickly can I get coverage?

-A: Once your application is approved and the premium is paid, coverage can start almost immediately, often within days.
+A: Once the application is approved and the premium is paid, coverage can often start within days.

 Q: Does it cover liability?

-A: Basic plan policies do not include liability coverage.
-Homeowners seeking liability protection must purchase a separate policy.
+A: Basic plan policies generally do not include liability coverage.
+Homeowners seeking liability protection typically need to purchase a separate policy.

-A: The converge offerings are designed for owner-occupied homes.
+A: Coverage offerings are generally designed for owner-occupied homes.
 Landlords may need a different program or standard landlord insurance for rental properties.

 Q: Are flood and earthquake damages covered?